rhdtownsend/gyre/doc/source/ref-guide/osc-equations/dimless-form.rst

 Dimensionless Formulation
 =========================

-To improve numerical stability, :program:`gyre` solves the :ref:`separated equations <osc-sep-eqns>` by recasting them into a dimensionless form that traces its roots back to :ads_citet:`dziembowski:1971`.
+To improve numerical stability, GYRE solves the :ref:`separated equations <osc-sep-eqns>` and :ref:`boundary conditions
+<osc-bound-conds>` by recasting them into a dimensionless form that
+traces its roots back to :ads_citet:`dziembowski:1971`.

 .. _osc-dimless-vars: